 You do NOT need surgery to have the Mirena coil fitted.
 It can be done during a routine gynaecological examination and takes only a few minutes.

 During and after placement of your Mirena coil, you may have some pain, bleeding, or dizziness.
 If these symptoms don’t pass within 30 minutes after insertion of your coil, it may not have been placed correctly.
 Your gynaecologist should examine you to see if your coil needs to be removed or repositioned.

-When can I have the Mirena Coil fitted?
+When can I have the Contraceptive Coil fitted?

-How does the Mirena work as birth control?
+How does the Contraceptive Coil work as birth control?

 The Mirena coil contains the hormone levonorgestrel.
 This hormone thickens the cervical mucus, making it difficult for sperm to get through the cervix.
 It also thins the uterine lining making it more difficult for an egg to implant.
 The hormone in the Mirena IUD can, for some women, also prevent the release of an egg each month.

-How can the Mirena Coil help with heavy periods?
+How can the Contraceptive Coil help with heavy periods?

 The Mirena coil contains the hormone levonorgestrel, which is a synthetic form of progesterone.
 This is released into the uterus in a controlled way and thins the lining of the uterus.
 This reduces heavy or prolonged bleeding during menstruation.
 The Mirena IUD can help treat heavy periods for up to 5 years

-How long Is the Mirena Coil effective for?
+How long Is the Contraceptive Coil effective for?

 When correctly inserted, the Mirena coil can prevent pregnancy for up to 7 years and can treat heavy periods for up to 5 years.